thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 # Architecture

 An Origin is exposing a key directory for Clients to fetch.
-Clients MAY fetch the directory from a Mirror, either to protect its privacy, or because the Server wants to leverage a content delivery network.
+Clients MAY fetch the directory from a Mirror, either to protect its privacy, or because the Origin wants to leverage a content delivery network.
+The endpoint and request pattern MUST be the same as if the fetch was to an Origin.

-This document focuses on the below interaction, which is triggered when the Client does not have valid key for the server.
-This can be because the Client is new, its cache is expired, or the server refuses requests with the current key set.
+This document focuses on the below interaction, which is triggered when the Client does not have valid key for the Origin.
+This can be because the Client is new, its cache is expired, or the Origin refuses requests with the current key set.

 ~~~aasvg
 +--------+                +--------+               +--------+